ManukMinasyan/stellar-ui/docs/guide/index.md

 });
 ```

-In your `main.ts`, you shall import the libraries and CSS:
+In your `index.ts`, you shall import the libraries and CSS:

 ```ts
 import 'stellar-ui/dist/style.css';